What Requirements Apply When Transmitting Secret Information

 • Access Control: This limits access to the secret information to authorized personnel only.
 Access control measures should be implemented at every stage of the transmission process, from the creation and storage of the information to its final destination.

-• Data Integrity Checks: These measures ensure that the information has not been tampered with during transmission.
-Hashing algorithms can be used to create a digital fingerprint of the information, which can be verified at the receiving end.
+• Data Integrity Checks: These measures make sure the information has not been tampered with during transmission.
+Hashing algorithms can be used to create a digital fingerprint of the information, which can be verified at the receiving end Turns out it matters..

 • Non-Repudiation: This ensures that the sender cannot deny having sent the message and the receiver cannot deny having received it.
 Digital signatures provide a strong form of non-repudiation.